Sanrax/flashcart-guides/docs/tutorials/emulators-pico.md

             If you are unable to obtain an Atari 5200 BIOS file, you may skip the two steps above.
 A built-in open-source BIOS is provided by the emulator, but some games don't have full compatibility with the built-in BIOS.

-    1. Place the SD card back into your cart, and boot into the menu.
+    1. Place the SD card back into your cart, and boot into Pico-Launcher.

-    1. To play Atari 5200 games, navigate to the `Emulators` folder, launch `A5200DS.nds`, and select a ROM in the menu.
+    1. To play Atari 5200 games, navigate to `/ROMs/5200`, then select an Atari 5200 ROM.

 === "Atari 7800"

     1. Download the [A7800DS NDS file.](https://github.com/wavemotion-dave/A7800DS/releases/latest/download/A7800DS.nds)

-    1. Create an `Emulators` folder on your SD card root.
+    1. Navigate to the `_pico` folder on your SD card.
+Inside it, create an `emulators` folder.

-    1. Copy `A7800DS.nds` to the `Emulators` folder on your SD card.
+    1. Copy `A7800DS.nds` to the `emulators` folder.

+    1. A `settings.json` file should be present in the `_pico` folder.
+Open it with a text editor such as Notepad.
+        - If you can't find a `settings.json` inside `_pico`, you have not started up pico-launcher before, and will need to do so first.

+    1. Add (copy/paste) this Atari 7800 association key into the `fileAssociations` key in `settings.json`:
+        ``` json
+            "a78": {
+              "appPath": "/_pico/emulators/A7800DS.nds"
+            }
+        ```
+        - See the [GBA section](./emulators-pico.md/#__tabbed_2_1) for a demonstration of how to add keys if you are confused.

     1. On your SD card root, create a `ROMs` folder, and then create two folders inside: `7800` and `BIOS`.

-    1. Place your `.a78` or `.bin` game ROMs inside the `7800` folder.
+    1. Place your `.a78` game ROMs inside the `7800` folder.
+        - (You can rename `.bin` Atari 7800 ROMs to `.a78` if necessary)

         !!! note

             NTSC ROMs are strongly recommended by the developer.
 PAL ROMs have more scanlines and render more slowly, causing the sound to be wrong.
 All testing was also done with only NTSC ROMs.